yochiyochirb/vimrc/README.md

 ### vimagit

+vimagit is a new way to use git within vim.

 A few things at least you have to know about vimagit are:

 - `<Leader>M` : to open vimagit
 - `N` : to go to next hunk
 - `S` : to add file/hunk to stage
 - `CC` : to commit staged file/hunk, `CC` again for committing after writing commit message

+### caw

+caw is a comment plugin.

+The one thing at least you have to know about caw is:

+- `gcc` : to comment/uncomment

 ### vim-over